zxc-rv/remnawave-tg-shop/README.md

     * **Panel API Settings:**
         * `PANEL_API_URL`: Full URL to your Remnawave panel's API (e.g., `http://remnawave:3000/api` or `https://panel.yourdomain.com/api`).
         * `PANEL_API_KEY`: API Key for authenticating with the Remnawave panel.
+        * `PANEL_WEBHOOK_SECRET`: Secret key for verifying webhooks from the Remnawave panel.
     * `USER_INBOUND_UUIDS`: (Optional) Comma-separated list of inbound UUIDs from your panel to assign to users.
 If empty, `activateAllInbounds: true` (panel default) is used for new users.
     * `USER_TRAFFIC_LIMIT_GB` and `USER_TRAFFIC_STRATEGY`: Default traffic limit in gigabytes (0 for unlimited) and the reset strategy applied when updating users on the panel.
     * `TRIAL_ENABLED`, `TRIAL_DURATION_DAYS`, `TRIAL_TRAFFIC_LIMIT_GB`: Settings for the trial period.